 For those lucky enough to have experienced them, the Creation parties will go down in history as arguably the finest unlicensed soirées Ireland has ever seen.
 909originals caught up with Creation head honcho Cozzy, as well as several familiar names from Irish clubland, to recall those heady days.
 Also, check out some of their top Creation memories by clicking here.

-On a balmy summer’s night, 12 years ago, a dozen or so representatives from An Garda Siochána stormed into a clearing somewhere near Blessington, County Wicklow, to break up an outdoor party that was just a few hours old.
+On a balmy summer’s night in 2007, a dozen or so representatives from An Garda Siochána stormed into a clearing somewhere near Blessington, County Wicklow, to break up an outdoor party that was just a few hours old.

 What the local coppers didn’t realise at the time, perhaps, was that they bringing to an abrupt end a decade’s worth of Creation get-togethers; a period that included some of the most unforgettable free parties this island had ever seen.